 These are questions that I'm very interested in finding solutions to.
-I'm happy to discuss any of them at almost any time (if you're not in Cambridge, arrange a time to skype me!).
+I'm happy to discuss any of them at almost any time (if you're not in London, arrange a time to skype me!).

 Economics & sociology